-The Board of The Very Group Limited comprises the Group CEO and Group CFO, together with two non-executive directors and representatives of the shareholders, including members of the Barclay family.
+The Board of The Very Group Limited comprises the Chair, Group CEO and Group CFO, together with two non-executive directors and representatives of the shareholders.
 Operational responsibility for day-to-day running of the business is executed through the Group Executive Committee, which is led by the CEO and comprises highly experienced specialist executives.

 The Very Group Board considers that its composition and that of the Executive Committee reflect the scale and complexity of the Group.